trueslator/PhotoPizza-2024/README.md

 ###UPDATE 2024###

-Photopizza's original repository does not appear to be maintained any more.
+Photopizza's <a href="https://github.com/MakerDrive/PhotoPizza">original repository</a> does not appear to be maintained any more.
 The <a href="www.photopizza.org">website</a> appears to be offline as well, though there are some links in wayback machine.
 No luck contacting the author.

 The good news is that the project is about 80% complete.